Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: Introduction

-One of the key hurdles for making such relations is that at the neighborhood scale drivers of segregation can significantly affect the resulting distributions.
-At regional scales, most methods either ignore the drivers of segregation \cite{ramos2017gravity} or assume some simple forms for such segregation effects \cite{haag2017modelling}.
-These simplifications are most likely justified for regional or national population forecasts, because the drivers of segregation, such as economic status, social preferences and housing policy \cite{clark1986residential,freeman2009neighbourhood}, usually average over on a large scale.
-Such simplifications, however, would lead to bigger errors if we apply them to make neighborhood-scale forecasts.
-For example, consider the recent growth of the Hispanic population in the United States.
-With traditional methods, demographers were able to predict this growth on the coarser county level, where drivers of segregation are roughly averaged over and can thus be reasonably ignored.
-On the neighborhood level, however, Hispanic-majority blocks experienced proportionally different growth than Hispanic-minority blocks, suggesting that segregation greatly affects the population dynamics at the block scale.
-Thus, there is still a need for methods that can account for the complex neighborhood-scale effects of segregation in order to forecast neighborhood scale dynamics such as neighborhood migration.
+One of the many hurdles for making such relations is that, at the neighborhood scale, drivers of segregation can significantly affect the resulting distributions.
+At regional scales, most methods either ignore the drivers of segregation \parencite{ramos2017gravity} or assume some simple forms for such segregation effects \parencite{haag2017modelling}.
+These simplifications are most likely justified for regional or national population forecasts, because the drivers of segregation, such as economic status, social preferences and housing policy \parencite{clark1986residential,freeman2009neighbourhood}, are likely to average over on a large scale.
+Such simplifications, however, could potentially lead to bigger errors if we apply them to make neighborhood-scale forecasts.

+While many small-area population forecast methods have been developed and tested, none to date explicitly account for the effects of residential segregation.
+Ref. \parencite{wilson2021methods} recently collected a thorough review of such methods including extrapolative, cohort-component, and small-area microsimulation.
+Some methods referenced here account for aspects that might be of special importance to small-area dynamics such as land use, roads, urban accessibility \parencite{mckee2015locally}, water body, country borders \parencite{boke2017high}, demographic and socioeconomic characteristics \parencite{chi2009can}.
+However, residential segregation remains a key feature of American society and a potent driver residential mobility at the neighborhood scale previously ignored.
+Thus, there is still a need to explore methods that can account for the complex neighborhood-scale effects of segregation in order to forecast neighborhood scale dynamics such as neighborhood migration.